krustowski/littr/README.md

 + swagger docs
 + ~~test if dump dir writable (on init)~~ (chown included in Dockerfile)

+### known bugs
++ post's timestamp is assigned on the client's side, therefore allowing the client to manipulate the flow order

 ### roadmap to v0.16
++ add switch for light/dark mode toggle
-+ profile icons on the flow page (with link to user info modal
++ profile icons on the flow page (with link to user info modal)

 ### roadmap to v0.15
 + implement inf. scroll to stats (complex)